 People undergoing cancer treatment hope for the best outcome and the longest survival with the highest quality of life.
 However, people must understand the risks involved with treatment.
 They should discuss their wishes regarding medical care with all of their doctors and should participate in decisions about treatment (and create written advance directives Advance Directives Health care advance directives are legal documents that communicate a person’s wishes about health care decisions in the event the person becomes incapable of making health care decisions.
 There... read more ).

 When the diagnosis of cancer is first made, the main goal of treatment is to remove the cancer completely if possible (through a single treatment or through a combination of surgery Surgery for Cancer Surgery is a traditional form of cancer treatment.
 It is the most effective in eliminating most types of cancer before it has spread to lymph nodes or distant sites (metastasized).
 Surgery may... read more , radiation therapy Radiation Therapy for Cancer Radiation is a form of intense energy generated by a radioactive substance, such as cobalt, or by specialized equipment, such as an atomic particle (linear) accelerator.
-Radiation preferentially... read more , chemotherapy Chemotherapy Chemotherapy involves the use of drugs to destroy cancer cells.
-Although an ideal drug would destroy cancer cells without harming normal cells, most drugs are not that selective.
-Instead, drugs... read more , and sometimes newer cancer treatments).
+Radiation preferentially... read more , chemotherapy Chemotherapy and Other Systemic Cancer Treatments Systemic treatments are those that have effects throughout the body rather than being applied directly to the cancer.
+Chemotherapy is a form of systemic treatment that uses drugs to kill cancer... read more , and sometimes other cancer treatments).
 Treatment sometimes also aims to eliminate cancer cells elsewhere in the body, even when there is no sign of those cells.

 Even when a cure is impossible, symptoms resulting from the cancer can often be relieved with treatment that improves the quality of life (palliative therapy).
 For example, if a tumor cannot be removed surgically, radiation to the tumor may shrink it, temporarily reducing pain and symptoms in the immediate vicinity of the tumor (local symptoms).